Algebraic structures: groups, rings, and fields

 What is a group?
 A group is a non-empty set equipped with an internal composition law that respects certain properties such as associativity and the existence of an identity element.

 What are the properties of a group?
-The essential properties of a group include the associativity of the operation, the existence of an identity element, and the existence of inverses for each element of the set.
+The essential properties of a group include the associativity of the operation, the existence of an identity element, and the existence of inverses for each element in the set.

 What are the characteristics of a ring?
 The characteristics of a ring include the commutativity of addition, the distributivity of multiplication with respect to addition, and the possibility that multiplication is associative.